PlayeRom/flightgear-addon-logbook/README.md

 7. `columns-visible` – which column should be visible in main Logbook view.

+8. `map-provider` – the default map tile provider used when the Flight Analysis window is opened.
+Possible values:
+    * `OpenStreetMap` – default,
+    * `OpenTopoMap`.

 NOTE.
 Before editing the `autosave.xml` file, close the simulator.

 ## Backup (for FG 2020.3 and older)